 - Don't avoid moong daal, it will help to make the soft baray also will not be heavy for the stomach after eating.

-- Baking soda in baray or bhalla paste is compulsory otherwise it will get hard during frying and will not rise like a sponge.
+- The addition of Baking soda in baray mixture is compulsory otherwise it will get hard during frying and will not rise like a sponge.

 - Don’t exceed the quantity of baking soda otherwise the baray will be mushy or mixed with yogurt.